Easy Fleece Hat Pattern

 Toddler & Child – 13 inches

-Those measurements may be give or take depending on the size of the hat-wearer’s head.
+Those measurements may be a little give or take depending on the size of the hat-wearer’s head.

-Fold the fleece the wrong side out and stitch a straight line down the cut sides to keep them together.
+Fold the fleece the wrong side out and stitch a straight linedown the side of the hat.
+You are sewing down the cut sides to keep them together.
+You can sew fleece with a regular needle since it’s only 2 layers and won’t be too thick.

-Tada!
-So this is such an easy fleece hat pattern, anyone can do it!
-For my little one I can get 3 hats out of 1/2 yard of fleece or I could do one hat for me and one hat for him with some fleece left over from the 1/2 yard.
-I usually get my fabric from Fabric.com.
+When I made these for my little one, I can get 3 hats out of 1/2 yard of fleece or I could do one hat for me and one hat for him with some fleece left over from the 1/2 yard.
+(This was for a toddler sized head.)

 Here are more Crafts and Sewing Projects for you to try.